pcingola/SnpEff/src/docs/download.md

 ## Source code

 ### Getting the source
-The source code is in GitHub (although we keep the binary distribution is at SourceForge).
+The source code is on GitHub.
 Here is the `git` command to check out the development version of the code:

 ```